bubba169/helium/docs/src/configuration.md

 }
 ```

-Handlers are used throughout Helium to keep the core functionality as modular and replacable as possible.
+Handlers are used throughout Helium to keep the core functionality as modular and replacable as possible and to allow dynamic configuration.
 In most cases where a handler is expected, Helium will provide default handlers that can be extended.